LaurentMag/ios-app-prototype-part/README.md

 The system isnt fully completed as we only had 10 days to do everything.

 Functional
--modal navigation
+- modal navigation
--navigationlink
+- navigationlink
--extracted view usage
+- extracted view usage
--styling with swiftUI
+- styling with swiftUI
 - database for logic operation

 Lot of rework would be necessary